2024 Indian Super League final

-The 2024 Indian Super League Cup final was the 10th Indian Super League final match played to determine the 2023–24 ISL Cup winners.
-The match was played on 4 May 2024 between Mohun Bagan SG and Mumbai City at the Vivekananda Yuba Bharati Krirangan in Kolkata.
-It marked the conclusion of the 2024 Indian Super League playoffs.
+The 2024 Indian Super League cup final was the final match of the 2024 ISL Cup playoffs.
+It was played on 4 May 2024 between Mohun Bagan SG and Mumbai City at the Vivekananda Yuba Bharati Krirangan in Kolkata.

 Mohun Bagan SG played their third final and Mumbai City played their second final.
 Mumbai City won the match 3–1 to secure their second ISL Cup.

 Background

 Mohun Bagan SG finished first in the regular season table and won 3–2 aggregate against Odisha in the playoff semi-final to qualify for the final.

 Mumbai City FC finished second in the regular season table and won 5–2 aggregate against Goa in the playoff semi-final to qualify for the final.